Trucking Relationships: In It for the Long Haul

 From children who couldn’t play with friends to adults who shifted happy hours to Zoom to families stuck with window visits at the nursing home, people have seen COVID-19 disrupt relationships.
 Something similar has happened to shippers and their core trucking carriers.

 Every long-term commercial relationship has ups and downs.
-But since early 2020, the pandemic—which brought business closures, surges or drops in demand for certain commodities, a tsunami of e-commerce shipments, new safety protocols, and other challenges—has tested shipper-carrier partnerships in new ways.
+But since early 2020, the pandemic—which brought business closures, surges or drops in demand for certain commodities, a tsunami of e-commerce shipments, new safety and dunnage protocols, and other challenges—has tested shipper-carrier partnerships in new ways.

 Successful partners learn to adjust.
 The tactics shippers and truckers use to strengthen their bonds in the current emergency suggest broader lessons about how to reset strained relationships and keep them healthy for the long haul.